kasirgalabs/ERIC/README.md

-# COLENRIT
-Compiler Level Risc-V Encryption Tool
+# ERIC Encrpytion for RISCV with Compiler